No organic material found on Mars yet, NASA says

 By Irene Klotz

-CAPE CANAVERAL, Fla., Nov 29 NASA's Mars rover Curiosity has completed its first soil analysis of the Red Planet with no sign of organic material, the U.S. space agency said on Thursday.
+CAPE CANAVERAL, Florida NASA's Mars rover Curiosity has completed its first soil analysis of the Red Planet with no sign of organic material, the U.S. space agency said on Thursday.

 "Rumors and speculation that there are major new findings from the mission at this early stage are incorrect," NASA said in a statement.
 "At this point, the instruments on the rover have not detected any definitive evidence of Martian organics."